 Computer security to block unauthorised access to the computers/systems that hold personal information.
 Personal identifiable data will be held in an encrypted format at the University of Manchester.
 Encryption allows information to be stored in an unreadable manner making it accessible to the research team (named by the study’s Chief Investigator) only with the use of a University of Manchester username and password.
 This information is held for the sole purpose of linking to information already stored by national providers of healthcare data e.g. NHS Digital in England.
 Your identifiable data will not be shared with any other parties beyond this.

-If your data is provided as part of a larger dataset to researchers outside of the BADBIR team, information that could identify you will not be provided
+If your data is provided as part of a larger dataset to researchers outside of the BADBIR team, information that could identify you will not be provided.